 - Book a year in advance if you are really serious about getting the trip you want, when you want.

-- Make sure your passport will be current while traveling.
+- After booking international flights, prepay the mandatory entry fee and make sure your passport will be current while traveling.

 - Purchase travel insurance 15 days after your first deposit.

 - Reconfirm flights 7 days and 24 hours before flying.